exercism/v3/languages/python/concepts/lists/about.md

 ["Parrot", "Bird", 334782]
 ```

-For readablility, linebreaks can be used when there are many elements or nested data structures within a list:
+For readability, line breaks can be used when there are many elements or nested data structures within a list:

 ```python
 >>> lots_of_entries =[